aokellermann/yaycache/README.md

 * pacscripts - tries to print out the {pre,post}\_{install,remove,upgrade}
                scripts of a given package.

+* rankmirrors - ranks pacman mirrors by their connection and opening speed.

 * updpkgsums - performs an in-place update of the checksums in a PKGBUILD.